 Foundation: The Romans

-The first vestiges of the area date back to 2500 BC. and the existence of the first settlement dates from between 2000 and 1500 BC.
+The earliest historical data in Barcelona begins with the first human remains in the area, dating back to 2500 BC and the existence of the first settlement dates from between 2000 and 1500 BC.

 According to Rufo Festo Avieno, a Latin poet born at the end of the fourth century, Barcelona and its surroundings was home to two Iberian villages: one on Mont Tàber, whose name is unknown.
 This hamlet has been called Barcilo, Barcinom or Barkeno by various historians and is believed to be the origin of the name Barcelona.
 The other settlement was called Laye and was founded on Montjüic.
 It was inhabited by the Laietani.